 SHIFT

-Change the position of command line parameters in a batch file.
+Change the position of command line arguments passed to a batch file.

 Syntax